 - 150 g soba noodles, I used gluten-free black soba noodles

 - 2 spring onions, finely sliced

 - a handful of cilantro, finely chopped

-- 2 tbsp black sesame seeds (optional)
+- 2 tablespoon black sesame seeds, optional

 - good-quality olive oil

 - In a small bowl, mix together sweet chili sauce, lime juice and shichimi (if using).
 Add the salmon, coat well with the mixture and leave to marinate for 10 min.